Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 To register a business in the Philippines, employers need to:

-Full details are available through the Philippinesโ SEC and BIR websites.
-However, for many U.S.-based companies, using a Philippines EOR is often a faster and simpler solution.
+Full details are available through the Philippines’ SEC and BIR websites.
+However, for many U.S.-based companies, using a workforce management platform in the Philippines is often a faster and simpler solution.

-On the other hand, partnering with an EOR in the Philippines offers a simple way to hire Filipino employees without establishing a local entity.
+On the other hand, partnering with a workforce management platform in the Philippines offers a simple way to hire Filipino employees.

-With an EOR, organizations can grow their international teams without worrying about complex local labor laws and complicated global payroll.
+With a workforce management platform, organizations can grow their international teams while worrying less about complex local labor laws and complicated global payroll.

 1) What is an EOR in the Philippines?

-The cost of EOR varies based on the provider.
-For instance, Payoneer WFMโs Employer of Record services in the Philippines start at $199 a month.
-Overall, the cost of working with an EOR is far lower than the cost of setting up a local legal entity.
+As mentioned above, an EOR model is not allowed in the Philippines, and companies can use a workforce management platform instead; its cost varies based on the provider.
+For instance, Payoneer Workforce Management’s services in the Philippines start at $199 a month.
+Overall, the cost of working with a workforce management platform is lower than the cost of setting up a local legal entity and/or managing recruitment.

 Latest articles